PSEBergclubBern/BergclubTheme/README.md

 If you are finished with your work, you can commit your changes (bear in mind our git workflow) and halt the virtual machine with `vagrant halt`.

-## General information about plugin
+## General information about theme
 The theme resides in wordpress/wp-content/themes/bergclub-theme

 ## Wordpress installation